 MOH licenses each clinic individually, and requires separate licences for medical-related facilities such as X-ray laboratories.
 Each licence is valid for two years, and the medical clinic has to be issued a licence to practice before it can open to the public.

 Rikvin offers business solutions for both local and foreign investors and entrepreneurs.
-The firm’s specialties include Singapore company registration services, offshore company setup, incorporation and other related corporate services.
-Rikvin also provides professional services on accounting, taxation, immigration and application of Singapore work visa for foreign workers to work and relocate in Singapore.
-For enquires on setting up a medical business, visit our website at http://www.rikvin.com/.
+The firm’s specialties include company incorporation services, offshore company setup, incorporation and other related corporate services.
+Rikvin also provides taxation, immigration and application of Singapore work visa for foreign workers to work and relocate in Singapore.
+For enquires on local business compliance issues, visit our website at http://www.rikvin.com/.